Patient education: Recovery after coronary artery bypass graft surgery (CABG) (Beyond the Basics)

 Cardiac rehabilitation in patients with heart failure

-Cardiac rehabilitation: Evidence of benefit in patients with coronary heart disease
+Cardiac rehabilitation: Indications, efficacy, and safety in patients with coronary heart disease

 Exercise assessment and measurement of exercise capacity in patients with coronary heart disease

-Overview of the therapy of heart failure due to systolic dysfunction
+Overview of the therapy of heart failure with reduced ejection fraction

 Rehabilitation after cardiac transplantation